Reds vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Masataka Yoshida and the Boston Red Sox will play Spencer Steer and the Cincinnati Reds on Tuesday at Fenway Park, at 7:10 PM ET.
+Alex Verdugo and the Boston Red Sox will play Spencer Steer and the Cincinnati Reds on Wednesday at Fenway Park, at 7:10 PM ET.

-The favored Red Sox have -185 moneyline odds to win against the underdog Reds, who are listed at +150.
-The total is 10 runs for the contest.
+Oddsmakers list the Red Sox as -175 favorites on the moneyline, while giving the underdog Reds +145 moneyline odds.
+The over/under for the game has been set at 10 runs.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.